-Salem Poor was born into slavery in 1747 on a farm in Andover, Massachusetts owned by John Poor and his son John Poor Jr. Many New England families treated their slaves as live-in servants and near family members, which may have been the case in the Poor family.
-Salem Poor purchased his freedom on July 10, 1769, from John Poor Jr. for 27 pounds, a year’s salary for an average working man at the time.
+Salem Poor was born into slavery in 1747 on a farm in Andover, Massachusetts, owned by John Poor and his son John Poor Jr. Many New England families treated their slaves as live-in servants and near family members, which may have been the case in the Poor family.
+Salem Poor purchased his freedom on July 10, 1769, from John Poor Jr. for 27 pounds, a year’s salary for an average working man.

 In May 1775, Poor enlisted in the militia, serving under Captain Benjamin Ames in Colonel James Frye’s regiment, opposing the British troops occupying besieged Boston.
-On June 16, 1775, Frye’s regiment, along with two others, was ordered to march from Cambridge to Charlestown (Boston).
-There were about 350 men in Frye’s regiment, and, with several hundred men from the other two regiments, the group totaled about 850.
-Poor, along with other soldiers then began to build a redoubt, or fort, on the top of Breed’s Hill, adjacent to Bunker’s Hill.
-The next day, the Battle of Bunker Hill was fought on June 17, 1775, which included more than 100 African American and Native American soldiers fighting for the nation’s liberty.
+On June 16, 1775, Frye’s regiment and two others were ordered to march from Cambridge to Charlestown (Boston).
+There were about 350 men in Frye’s regiment, and with several hundred men from the other two regiments, the group totaled about 850.
+Poor, along with other soldiers, began to build a redoubt, or fort, on the top of Breed’s Hill, adjacent to Bunker’s Hill.
+The next day, the Battle of Bunker Hill was fought on June 17, 1775, and included more than 100 African American and Native American soldiers fighting for the nation’s liberty.

-Salem Poor is best remembered for his actions during the Battle of Bunker Hill, where he is credited with killing British Lieutenant Colonel James Abercrombie as well as several British soldiers.
-Later that year, Poor’s valor and gallantry at the Battle of Bunker Hill prompted 14 officers, including Colonel William Prescott, to cite him for heroism and petition the General Court of Massachusetts with the following statement:
+Salem Poor is best remembered for his actions during the Battle of Bunker Hill, where he is credited with killing British Lieutenant Colonel James Abercrombie and several British soldiers.
+Later that year, Poor’s bravery and gallantry at the Battle of Bunker Hill prompted 14 officers, including Colonel William Prescott, to cite him for heroism and petition the General Court of Massachusetts with the following statement:

 “To the Honorable General Court of the Massachusetts Bay: The subscribers beg leave to report to your Honorable House (which we do in justice to the character of so brave a man), that, under our own observation, we declare that a negro man, called Salem Poor, of Col. Frye’s regiment, Capt.
 Ames’ company, in the late battle at Charlestown, behaved like an experienced officer, as well as an excellent soldier.
 To set forth particulars of his conduct would be tedious.
 We would beg leave to say, in the person of this said negro, centers a brave and gallant soldier.
 The reward due to so great and distinguished a character, we submit to the Congress.”